West Worldham

-West Worldham is a small village in the East Hampshire district of Hampshire, England.
-It is 2.1 mi southeast of Alton.
-Hartley Mauditt and East Worldham are nearby, which along with West Worldham form the Parish of Worldham.
+West Worldham is a small village and former civil parish, now in the parish of Worldham, in the East Hampshire district of Hampshire, England.
+It is 2.1 mi southeast of the town of Alton.
+The village of East Worldham is to the East and Hartley Mauditt is to the South, which along with West Worldham form the current Parish of Worldham.

 West Worldham contains some eighteen houses with a population of about 50; about half the population of 1851, when it was 98.

-Of note is the Manor Farm and cottage and the late 12th century St Nicholas Church, both Grade II listed buildings.
+Manor Farm and cottage and the late 12th century St Nicholas Church are both Grade II listed buildings.